 From 1066 to 1558, there is only one prince who inherited the throne – without fighting for it — who was successful and not walking on the cruel side of narcissism: Henry V. (Incidentally, few princes who inherited the throne were successful as medieval kings.)

-Some choice examples of cruel princes who became king: the petty, spiteful, cruel, King John (Robin Hood); the treacherous and despotic Richard II (who betrayed the peasants); Henry VIII who frequently employed judicial homicide to get his wishes, which ranged from popularity (executing his father’s loyal servants, Empson and Dudley) to divorce (executing his wives and Thomas More); his daughter, Bloody Mary; and his son Edward VI, who one day in a fit of rage plucked all the feathers out of a live falcon and ripped it into four pieces with his hands.2 Henry VI was not a sociopath, but he was completely ineffective and the job basically gave him a nervous breakdown.
+Some choice examples of cruel princes who became king: the petty, spiteful, cruel, King John (of Robin Hood fame); the treacherous and despotic Richard II (who betrayed the peasants); Henry VIII who frequently employed judicial homicide to get his wishes.
+Henry’s wishes ranged from popularity (executing his father’s loyal servants, Empson and Dudley) to divorce (executing his wives and Thomas More); his daughter, Bloody Mary; and his son Edward VI, who one day in a fit of rage plucked all the feathers out of a live falcon and ripped it into four pieces with his hands.2 Henry VI was not a sociopath, but he was completely ineffective and the job basically gave him a nervous breakdown.

 You could argue that, by nature, many medieval kings were what today we might consider to be sociopaths, but I don’t think this is fair.
 Certainly, there are two ways to look at many of these “bad” hereditary princes, but the story of Edward VI does make an impression.